Envisioning the good society

 The faculty in Elon’s sociology program bring a wealth of experience, knowledge and diverse interests to the classroom, and they care deeply about their students and the teaching and learning process.
 Classes are small, and the 15-1 student-to-faculty ratio means students receive plenty of individualized attention.
 Their doors are always open if you need advice or encouragement.
 The sociology faculty includes several award-winning teachers who have been recognized for their years of outstanding teaching at Elon.

-Dr. Thomas Arcaro is a former recipient of the Daniels-Danieley Award for Excellence in Teaching, and twice was voted Outstanding Teacher of the Year by the student body.
-He directs Project Pericles, a national college initiative promoting citizenship, and teaches sociological theory and introductory sociology courses.
+Dr. Thomas Arcaro, Professor of Sociology, is a former recipient of the Daniels-Danieley Award for Excellence in Teaching, and twice was voted Outstanding Teacher of the Year by the student body.
+He and teaches sociological theory, global citizenship, and introductory sociology courses.
+Arcaro is currently researching humanitarian aid workers.

 Professor Bernard Curry holds a joint appointment in the sociology program and the education program.
 He teaches criminology, sociology of religion and introductory sociology courses, and offers teaching practicum supervision for up-and-coming social studies teachers in the education program.